scio-labs/inkathon/README.md

 This repository is still work-in-progress and there are probably bugs.
 Open tasks include:

 - [ ] Typesafe contract interactions with `@polkadot/typegen`
-- [ ] Upgrade to ink! v4
+- [ ] Upgrade to WeightsV2 & ink! v4
-- [ ] Support contract deployment via CLI which auto generated address `.json`
+- [ ] Support contract deployment via CLI that generates abi & address in one single `.json`

 ## The Stack